-Day 11: Koyasan Meals: B, L, D
+Day 11: Koyasan

 This morning, drive 2 and a half hours to Koya-san, the centre of Shingon Buddhism.
 See Okunoin, Japan's largest cemetery and home to the mausoleum of Kobo Daishi, founder of Shingon Buddhism.
+Next, visit the Kongobuji Temple and Garan temple complex.
 The walk through Okunoin Cemetery to the mausoleum of Kobo Daishi is roughly 2km and sometimes you will be walking over uneven surfaces.
+Here, you will be on your feet for approximately 4 hours.
 Continue to Osaka, a journey of approximately 1 hour 30 minutes, to check in to your hotel.